-Refer to notes 7, 14 and 21 to the consolidated financial statements (Continued)
+Refer to notes 7.
+14 and 21 to the consolidated financial statements (Continued)

-- Provisions for impairment of Stage 3 loans We also performed the following key substantive that are individually assessed by the Group. procedures: - These provisions are established based on the expected future cash repayments, - and estimated proceeds from the value of the collateral held by the Group in respect of those loans, under multiple weighted scenario outcomes, including a scenario specific to COVID-19.
+that are individually assessed by the Group. procedures: These provisions are established based on the expected future cash repayments, and estimated proceeds from the value of the collateral held by the Group in respect of those loans, under multiple weighted scenario outcomes, including a scenario specific to COVID-19.

-Considering the significant management judgments involved in the determination of ECL model methodologies, assessment of whether a - significant increase in credit risk has occurred, economic scenarios to model forward-looking adjustments and respective probability weightings, and management's post-model overlay, we determined this area to be a key audit matter.
+Considering the significant management judgments involved in the determination of ECL model methodologies, assessment of whether a significant increase in credit risk has occurred. economic scenarios to model forward-looking adjustments and respective probability weightings, and management's post-model overlay, we determined this area to be a key audit matter.